Skip to content

 2. Ping/Pong Frames: Optionally implement WebSocket ping/pong frames to detect stale connections

 3. Safely handle reconnection: Implement exponential backoff on connection failures.
-We reccomend a 15 second delay, doubling on each failure up to a maximum of 5 minutes.
+We recommend a 15 second delay, doubling on each failure up to a maximum of 5 minutes.

 Support and References